 I have been a proponent of user experience for quite some time.
 My friend and enterprise software guru Jon Reed wrote a great 2-part post on user experience a couple of weeks ago.
-While I fully agree with Jon that this is much over-hyped topic (and has been since Consumerization of IT first emerged as far back as 2001), user experience does matter.
-As the buying power has continued to shift away from IT into the lines of business and as these enterprise users get accustomed to [pick your favorite consumer product], they increasingly demand a similar user experience from the products they use at their professional lives.
+While I fully agree with Jon that this is a much over-hyped topic (and has been since the Consumerization of IT first emerged as far back as 2001), user experience does matter.
+As the buying power has continued to shift away from IT into the lines of business and as these enterprise users get accustomed to [pick your favorite consumer product], they increasingly demand a similar user experience from the products they use in their professional lives.

 Yes, I do realize that the process of designing and building enterprise software products is a lot more complicated and there are companies whose sole purpose is to help companies crack the art and science of product management.
 These simple principles however have served me well over the years whether I was adding a feature or building a full-fledged product.
-As matter of fact, I have used these principles when planning new releases for existing products and they have seldom failed me.
+As a matter of fact, I have used these principles when planning new releases for existing products and they have seldom failed me.

 What do you think?
 What are the core principles you apply when building enterprise software products?

 Image credit: Ben Stern